Feltham marshalling yard: Heathrow Airtrack

 In the late 2000s, the site was proposed to be used as a train depot for the Heathrow Airtrack project, given its location close to Staines.
 Following the financial crisis, Airtrack was cancelled by the British Airport Authority in 2011 due to lack of funds for the project.

 SWR Feltham depot

-In 2018, South Western Railway proposed to build a new depot on the site on the old marshalling yard.
+In 2018, South Western Railway proposed to build a new depot on the site of the old marshalling yard.
 Despite not being used for railway purposes since the late 1960s, the site had remained in railway ownership.
 In June 2020 the new £60 million depot started construction, and was completed in late 2020.
 The depot will stable ten 10-car Class 701 EMUs serving the Waterloo–Reading line, as well as providing facilities for traincrews.

 Motive power depot

 Plans were made for a new automated locomotive servicing depot at the marshalling yard, to replace an existing depot at Strawberry Hill (which was converted into an electric multiple unit servicing depot).
 The shed was 475 × 125 ft with six roads and could accommodate 42 locomotives.
 There were inspection pits throughout and a 50-ton engine-hoist.
 There was also an electrically driven 65 ft turntable and an electrically operated coaling plant.

 In 1921, Robert Urie, the Chief Mechanical Engineer of the LSWR introduced four large 4-8-0 shunting tank locomotives of the G16 class specifically to operate the yard, and five similar H16 class of 4-6-2T to undertake the transfer freight workings from Feltham.
 In addition the depot had a large allocation of H15 and S15 4-6-0 locomotives for heavy freight duties.
 The G16 and H16 locomotives were all withdrawn between 1959 and 1962, and the depot was closed by British Railways in 1967.